 Habitat: The ranch features 4.5 miles of the W. Nueces River and associated riparian habitat running north-south through the property.
 The river in this area is dry most of the time, but it can flow and hold water in pools after rain events.
 The hills and valleys on opposite sides of this river bottom provide fantastic views across the ranch.
 Topographical relief ranges from approximately 1,540’ to over 2,020’, nearly 500 feet!
 There are numerous great locations to glass wildlife from the hilltops and plan a stalk.

-The namesake and most notable vegetation on the ranch is the abundance of piñon pines that can be found by the thousands on the property, with many specimens in the “trophy” category.
+The most notable trees on the ranch – and also the property’s namesake – are the abundant piñon pines that can be found by the thousands, with many specimens in the “trophy” category.
 This ranch has some of largest piñon trees we have seen anywhere in our travels across Texas.
 Other trees and woody vegetation in this transitional area is typical of the Hill Country including live oak, shin oak, mesquite, walnut, pecan, redbud, mountain laurel, persimmon, algerito and juniper; along with a mix of South Texas brush including guajillo, blackbrush, guayacan, kidneywood, brazil, and other typical species providing high quality browse.

 The Piñon’s rangelands also contain a plethora of native grasses including sideoats grama (the state grass of Texas), purple threeawn, hooded windmill, sand dropseed, buffalograss, Texas grama, hairy grama, Canada wildrye, switchgrass and cane bluestem.